tomsawyer0224/ml_cpp/README.md

   6. The code is naive, non-optimized.

 How to use:
-  1. Clone this project, cd to ml_cpp
+  1. Clone this project.
+  2. Install the requirements: gcc compiler, armadilo library.
-  2. The usage is similar to sklearn library
+  3. The usage is similar to sklearn library.
-  3. Example:
+  4. Example:
 ```
     #define ARMA_USE_LAPACK
     #define ARMA_USE_BLAS